 1. Portable classrooms located in close proximity to each other, and more than 60 feet from permanent buildings, may be considered as portions of one building with no minimum clearance or protection between them.
 The aggregate area of a cluster of portable classrooms considered as one building must meet the area limits specified in ((Section)) IBC 503.

-2. Portable classrooms located more than 20 feet from main buildings with exterior wall protection that is continuous through the crawlspace or skirted area may be located as follows:
+2. Portable classrooms located more than 20 feet from ((main)) permanent buildings with exterior wall protection that is continuous through the crawlspace or skirted area may be located as follows:

 2.1.
 When either of two portables has exterior wall protection rated for not less than one hour, with no openings or openings that comply with the area limits of ((Section)) IBC 705.8, the minimum clear space shall be 10 feet from any other portable.